Frequently Asked Questions About Mail-in Ballots

 4. Why did I get an email saying my mail-in ballot application was declined due to AFFILIATED (NO NON-PARTISAN ISSUE)?

 Primaries in Pennsylvania are closed primaries, with the exception of special ballot questions.
-There are no special ballot questions in the 2022 General Primary.
-Only registered Democrats and Republicans may vote in the 2022 General Primary.
 Voters listed on the permanent absentee or mail-in list who were declined for a Primary absentee or mail-in ballot due to this issue are still slated to receive an absentee or mail-in ballot in November.
-It is advised that those voters check back in with the Election Office beginning in September to be sure their mail-in ballot application was accepted for the General Election.
+It is advised that those voters check back in with the Election Office beginning in September to be sure their mail-in ballot application was accepted for the Municipal Election.

 5. When I look my ballot up HERE, why does it say “pending”?

 Application status is pending until the ballot is available and prepared for mailing.

 6. I am temporarily living at a different address.
 May I have my mail-in ballot sent to the address of my current residence?

 Yes.
 The mail-in application includes the option for an alternate address.

 7. Why have I not received a ballot yet?
 When can I expect to receive a ballot?